ArjunZe/ezyArr/README.md

   field: `chmod -R 775 "%F/"`.
 - You'll have to add indexers in Prowlarr by hand.
 Use Prowlarrs settings to connect it to the other -arr apps.

-### SABnzbd External internet access denied message
-When you're trying to access SABnzbd the first time you'll come across the message `External internet access denied`.
-To fix this simple modify the `sabnzbd.ini` and change `inet_exposure` to `4`, restart the docker container for sabnzbd (`docker restart sabnzbd`) and now you can access the UI of SABnzbd (note: you may get a `Access denied - Hostname verification failed`, to fix this, simply go to the IP of your server directly instead of the hostname).
-After accessing the UI don't forget to set a username and password (https://sabnzbd.org/wiki/configuration/3.7/general, section Security).

-For more instructions or help see also https://sabnzbd.org/wiki/extra/access-denied.html on the official SABnzbd website.

 ## FAQ